 It is Canadian Thanksgiving weekend and my Saturday began with the usual morning walk with Viggo around the perimeter of Riverdale Park.
 Given that he’s really meant to be a working sheepdog, I think of our ramble as a pasture patrol.
-On our rounds we met a handsome Belgian shepherd dog at the off-leash area.
+On our rounds, we met a handsome Belgian shepherd dog in the off-leash area.

 After dropping Viggo off at home with Laila, I hopped on my bike for a quick ramble through the downtown area of Toronto, just across the Don River from where we live.
 First on the list was a visit to the Royal Ontario Museum (ROM) to check out the Mesopotamia exhibit.
 While there I also visited old friends in the China gallery.

 The Mesopotamia exhibit was in the basement of the museum and the lighting was very subdued.
 I had seen most of the pieces before – most are from the British Museum with some R.O.M. items added.
 I spent maybe thirty minutes there but found I was getting tired (the lighting?) so decided that I would visit another day.
 (My R.O.M. membership has its benefits!)

 On the way out I thought I’d visit the Native Peoples gallery.
 At the gallery entrance is this wonderful painting by the Anishinaabe painter Norval Morrisseau.
 It brought back to mind the photos of some of the canoe pictographs I had taken at Cliff Lake back in July.

 The snazzy new $250,000,000. retrofit ( Daniel Libeskind’s Crystal stuck on top of the original building) was finished back in 2008 and it is frankly not a great success.
 There is now lots of space completely unsuitable to exhibit artifacts.

 The once-front entrance on the University Avenue side is now just an interesting little side corner.
 I stood below the great dome and looked up to the museum’s “mission statement” on the tiles of the mosaic above –